5 Social Media News Stories You Need to Read This Week

 Piers Morgan has spent all day today moaning about the whole thing, which I would suggest is sad but then I’m spending the day writing about it too…

 In a world where vegans are often painted as the extreme and the outraged, it’s interesting to see just how livid people get over vegan or vegetarian food.
 Greggs’ announcement was no exception but, as they were prepared for Piers, they were also prepared for people who just couldn’t wrap their head around pastry that didn’t contain meat.

 With a decent mix of passive aggressiveness and sass, the Greggs’ social media team’s replies to anti-VSR tweets were excellent.

 It’s a great example of a brand not going on the defence instantly, which is often the go-to tactic for social media complaints.
 Instead, Greggs have okayed a slightly more boorish approach and stood behind their product.

-So while the country debates if a sausage roll with no meat is really a sausage roll (check out the Google Trends chart below), let’s take a look at how the internet received Greggs’ bold new step into a plant-based world.
+So while the country debates if a sausage roll with no meat is really a sausage roll, let’s take a look at how the internet received Greggs’ bold new step into a plant-based world.

 Let’s get anecdotal first.

 I live in Brighton which is probably one of the most vegan-friendly places in the country.
 But with so much vegan choice around, could Greggs pull people in?

 I thought they might, so I set off at 11:30am to the Greggs a few minutes away to get mine.
 I was greeted with this: